-When available, student evaluations (in the form of student questionnaires administered and compiled by persons other than the nominee) presented for several different courses over a period of several recent years may provide the local selection committee with a clear idea of the nominee's impact on students.
+Student evaluations (in the form of student questionnaires administered and compiled by persons other than the nominee) should be presented for several different courses over a period of several recent years to provide the local selection committee with a clear idea of the nominee's impact on students.

 - □ Scholarship and Professional Growth The candidate must be a teacher/scholar who keeps abreast of and makes significant contributions in his or her own field and uses the relevant contemporary data from that field and related disciplines in teaching.
-Examples of evidence in this category may include publications or artistic productions, grant awards, and presentations at symposia in his or her disciplines. - □ Student Services In relating to students, the candidate must be generous with personal time, easily accessible, and must demonstrate a continual concern with the intellectual growth of individual students.
-For this category, consideration should be given to the accessibility of the nominee to students outside of class (e.g., office hours, conferences, special meetings, the nominee's responsibility in terms of student advisement, and the nominee's teaching-related services to students). - □ Academic Standards/Requirements and Evaluations of Student Performance The candidate must set high standards for students and help them attain academic excellence.
-Quantity and quality of work that is more than average for the subject must be required of the student.
+Examples of evidence in this category may include publications or artistic productions/works, grant awards, and presentations at symposia in one's discipline. - □ Student Services In relating to students, the candidate must be generous with time, be easily accessible, and must demonstrate a continual concern with the intellectual growth of individual students.
+For this category, consideration should be given to the accessibility of the nominee to students outside of class (e.g., office hours, conferences, special meetings, student advisement, and teaching-related services to students). - □ Academic Standards/Requirements and Evaluations of Student Performance The candidate must set high standards for students and help them attain academic excellence.
+Quantity and quality of work that is more than average for the subject must be required of the students.
 The candidate must actively work with students to help them improve their scholarly or artistic performance.
 The local selection committee should consider the quality, quantity, and difficulty of course-related work.
 Evidence of academic standards and requirements may be assessed by the accomplishments of students, including placement and achievement level.